 This course examines the concepts and mechanisms of data-transport systems including information in the form of data, voice, and image.
 Network architecture, terminology, control, and general topologies are discussed.
-Current equipment and
+Current equipment and physical interconnection are explored in an applied model incorporating a range of network services to support application development, distributed processing, information centers, and distance learning.
+Emphasis is placed on the impact of data-communications technology on organizations and on the design of future information systems.

-MSIS 570 Systems Analysis and Design
+Systems Analysis and Design 3 credits